 To ensure the safety of our patients, visitors and staff, visiting restrictions are currently in place in response to the COVID-19 pandemic.
+Patients can identify their Partners in Care to support them during their visit or stay as outlined below.
+We strongly encourage Partners in Care to be vaccinated before visiting the hospital.
+General visiting remains closed at this time.

 Visiting Guidelines – Admitted Patients